arduino/lab-micropython-editor/README.md

 ## Arduino UI

-Arduino's default UI is a [choo-choo](https://github.com/choojs/choo) app.
+Default UI is a [choo-choo](https://github.com/choojs/choo) app.
 It has pre-built dependencies so no build process is required for the interface.

 The dependencies and source code are included manually in the `/ui/arduino/index.html` file.